SAP-samples/teched2023-AD267/exercises/rap/exercises/ex3/README.md

   ![define_determinations](images/310_define_determinations.png)

-  4. Then a new tab is openend with the generated handler that looks like this:
+  4. Then a new tab is opened with the generated handler that looks like this:

    ![define_determinations](images/312_define_determinations.png)